 Take home message: The University deals with a great deal of sensitive, private or confidential information that must be protected and used properly – not only because it is the right thing to do, but because there are many Federal and State laws and binding agreements that require us to protect certain information.
 Make sure you familiarize yourself with whatever requirements are relevant to the data or information you deal with in your U-M role, and comply with them.

 - Federal and state laws and regulations (as well as binding industry standards, and general ethical and privacy considerations) require U-M to apply certain safeguards around various categories of information.
 Most of these safeguards require a standard of “reasonable and appropriate” protection to be afforded.

-- The Institutional Data Resource Management Policy (SPG 601.12) provides the guiding principles for U-M’s handling of privacy.
-The Policy also sets out the different classifications of data: sensitive, private/confidential, and public.
+- The Institutional Data Resource Management Policy (SPG 601.12) and Privacy and the Need to Monitor and Access Records (SPG 601.11) provide the guiding principles for U-M’s handling of privacy.

 - If privacy is breached, the University may have an obligation to inform the person whose information has been accessed.
 It is therefore important that any potential breaches of privacy be reported so that appropriate action can be taken.
-You can report it to your supervisor, Security Unit Liaison or IT Security; or for the Health System, to the UMHS Compliance Office (email); or for information related to human research subjects, to the Office of the Vice President for Research (email).
+You can report an IT security incident; or for the Health System, to the Michigan Medicine Compliance Office (email); or for information related to human research subjects, to the Office of the Vice President for Research (email).